raspberrypilearning/rpi-install-jupyter-notebook/en/step_1.md

-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-It is a great tool for editing Python code, especially if you are working with charts and plotting data and need to make small, on-the-fly edits to your code.
-Because it is web based, it is also useful if your Pi is running headless and you want to test and edit code without having the Pi connected to a monitor and keyboard (e.g. if you're building a robot).
+The Jupyter Notebook is an open-source web application you can use to create and share documents that contain live code, equations, visualizations, and explanatory text.
+It is a great tool for editing Python code, especially if you are working with charts and plotting data and need to make small edits to your code on the fly.
+Because it is an online tool, it is also useful if you want to test and edit code without having your Pi connected to a monitor and keyboard, e.g. when you're building a robot.

 ### Installing